rihemebh/SQL-Cheat-Sheets/Beginner/README.md

   - ``DROP TABLE Table_name {CASCADE CONSTRAINT | RESTRICT };``
 # Managing Data
 ## SELECT
-- ``

      SELECT columns
      FROM tables
      WHERE conditions
      GROUP BY columns
      HAVING conditions
      ORDER BY columns

-   ``
+ - Operations and Conditions
+    - < , > , = <= , >=
+    - LIKE
+    - IS NULL
+    - IN (va1, val)
+    - BETWEEN n1 AND n2

 ### UPDATE
 - ``
   UPDATE table